[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 We use the plan command to validate the changes that will be applied using the apply command.
 Terraform plan command helps us identify exactly which resources will be created, replaced, changed, or destroyed without actually executing them.
 Additionally, the output of the plan command can be saved and used during apply command.

-Apart from validation, with the help of modes and various options, the output of the plan command is used to manage infrastructure in a targeted manner.
+Apart from validation, the output of the plan command is used to manage infrastructure in a targeted manner, using modes and various options.
 The plan, thus generated, is input to the apply command for this.

 Let’s consider different scenarios.